jclough96/react-simple-navigation/README.md

 #### Simple

-React-Native-Simple-Navigation has it in the name.
+React-Simple-Navigation has it in the name.
 It is designed to be as simple as possible from the code base to integration and usage.
 With easy to use methods you can create a navigator which can handle route history, route switching, route pushing and 'go back' features.

 #### Customisable